Correct CPR Hand Placement for Effective Chest Compressions

 How can one ensure proper hand placement when performing CPR under stress?

-To ensure proper hand placement when performing CPR under stress, you can follow these general steps:
+To ensure proper hand placement when performing CPR under stress, follow these general steps:

 1. Remember the Landmarks: Identify the landmarks on the chest, such as the nipple line, and locate the lower half of the sternum.